woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/3-Code-Related.md

 - // **【 I implemented a UI component library using Vue3, Vite, and Ts. 】**
 - // Uncaught Error: 🍍: Store "counter" is built using the setup syntax and does not implement $reset().
 - // Type vs Interface -> Type cannot be extended and implemented but Interface can.
+-
+- 5
+- `advantage 优点 优势`
+- `disadvantage 缺点`
+- `framework 框架`
+- // **【 Both frameworks have their own advantages and disadvantages. 】**
+-
+- 6
+- `probability 概率 n`
+- `reduce 减少`
+- // probable 可能的 adj
+- // probably 可能 adv
+- // **【 The main function of this app is to help drivers to reduce the probability of accidents when they are driving. 】**

 ```
 1